magicalraccoon/notes/WendellCCNA/2018-01-09-OSI-Reference-Model.md

 **Layer 2 - *Data Link*** - Determines when a device can send data over a particular medium.
 Also defines the format of headers and tailers.

 **Layer 1 - *Physical*** - Exclusively the physical transmission medium.

+*Fun mnemonic: Please Do Not Take Sausage Pizzas Away (Layers 1 to 7)*

+### OSI Encapsulation Terminology
+Lower layers encapsulate the higher layer's within a header.

+Protocol Data Unit (PDU) - *bits that include headers and tailers, as well as the encapsulated data.
+Can be used like L3PDU (Layer 3 PDU).*